I like to think I can always find hope in recovery but I’ve been at this a long time

 3. Find a buddy

 There are people who have gone through what you’re going through and they will help you.
 This is where being vulnerable comes into play.
 This is where the rubber meets the road.
 Can you raise your hand in that meeting and ask for help?
-Can you actually use that app to help you meditated through the day?
+Can you actually use that app to help you meditate through the day?
 You’ll have a better chance of doing any of this if you find either a professional or another person in recovery who can help you on this journey.
 At the core of this is a connection, to other people, to a higher power, to becoming a better version of yourself because it’s possible and why the hell not try?
+If you want to find hope in recovery, find a buddy.

 Start with small acts that make you feel good.
 Like burning incense and listening to flute music? yes, let’s get weird.
 Five minutes of yoga online, ten minutes of a recovery book or recording, a skincare routine, a bedtime or morning routine where you figure out how to start or end your day with a moment of quiet.
 I’m not even talking about feeling happy yet, I’m just saying, stop the noise.
 Stop the pain.
 Give yourself the resources (the recovery tools) to stop picking at your own body and step outside to see what’s out there.
 When you practice these little daily self-care routines you will get better whether you want to or not.